McDev814/Example/README.md

 # Example
-This repo is for a Revature project
+This repo is for a project